Kota Bharu: Shopping

 The most famous shopping destination in Kota Bharu is Siti Khadijah Market.
 Most of its sellers are women.
 Next to Central Market is the Kota Bharu Trade Centre (KBTC) which was opened in August 2009, with Parkson as the anchor tenants for the mall.

 Other shopping centres in Kota Bharu are the KB Mall, Kota Seri Mutiara, G-Orange Mall, Pantai Timur and Platinum Mall.
-A new Tesco hypermarket opened in 2008 but current Tesco change name to Lotus.
+A Tesco supermarket opened in 2008, later renamed Lotus's.
 In March 2010, the Mydin Mall in Bandar Baru Kubang Kerian opened.
 AEON Mall in Lembah Sireh opened in April 2016.
 A new Giant Hypermarket located in Bandar Baru Tunjong was opened in 2016, as well as a Mydin store at Bandar Baru Tunjong by 2021.

 Tourism

 Beaches

 Strong surf threatens all major beaches in the vicinity of Kota Bharu with substantial erosion.
 The community has been implementing wave breakers by piling up massive amounts of boulders in an effort to protect the coastline.
 Regular beach activity has become impossible as visitors frequent beaches further south.
 In terms of tourism, the most famous beach in Kota Bharu is Pantai Cahaya Bulan.